oSCuI20/backup-handler/README.md

   * --debug options not implement

 Configure the environment:
-You can configure the environment in `server` mode or `client` mode Main configuration file is ./manager.conf
+You can configure the environment in `server` mode or `client` mode.
+Main configuration file is ./manager.conf

     SERVER=false            #Set true if you execute the scripts in backup server or false if is a client